iliapopov17/BI-Workshop-Projects/Project_02/README.md

 ### Quantification of Aligned Reads
 Table 1 presents read mapping statistics, showcasing the number of reads, those successfully mapped to the reference, and the corresponding percentage for the experimental and three control samples.
 The high mapping percentages indicate robust alignment to the reference genome across all samples.

-_Table 1.
-Read mapping statistics for experimental and control samples._

 |Data|Number of reads|Mapped to the reference reads|Percentage|
 |-|-|-|-|
 |Experimental sample|1433060|361116|99.94%|